 Note from Jamerrill: This is a guest post from Sherry of Mom Delights.
 Sherry is a homeschooling mom of 15 so she knows a few things about feedings lots of people!
-Below she shares how she fixes the juiciest chicken breast you have ever tasted for meals in advance. ~ Jamerrill
+Below she shares how she fixes freezer chicken in bulk to get the juiciest chicken breast you have ever tasted for meals in advance. ~ Jamerrill

 Being the mom of 15 children means time is precious!

-For many years I simply threw some boneless, skinless breasts into the oven without any preparation.
+For many years I simply threw some boneless, skinless breasts into the oven without any preparation to make freezer chicken in bulk.
 This worked OK, but the end product was dry and tasteless.

 Then one of my daughters did some experimenting.
 Instead of using the IQF breasts, she used fresh and covered them with melted butter and a host of herbs and spices.
 As they baked in the oven he whole house was driven mad with the aroma wafting from the kitchen.